Castelvill/SandstormBox/docs/Instructions.md

 **Parameters:**

-- event (string) - a name of an event to be executed.
+- event (context) - a name of an event to be executed.

 ## post